yingding/tf-every-day/04IntelMetal/README.md

 # About this project
-Install Metal Plugin for TensorFlow Macos to use GPU with TensorFlow 2.6 on a Intel Macbook 2019 with AMD 555X
+Install Metal Plugin for TensorFlow Macos to use GPU with TensorFlow 2.9.2 on:
+* M1 Max Macbook pro 2021
+* Intel Macbook pro 2019 with AMD 555X

-# Install on M1 apple silicon
+# 1. Install on M1 apple silicon

 ## Create a VENV
 Create a `tff3.9` python venv